RESULTS 2024:

 RESULTS helped to protect the United States’ flagship nutrition programs — the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the Supplemental Nutrition Assistance Program (SNAP) — when benefits were threatened in Congress.

 Millions of pregnant and postpartum women and their infants were going to lose WIC benefits on March 8, because the program was about to run out of funding as a result of extended budget negotiations.
-The agriculture appropriations committee sets funding levels for WIC and SNAP.
-In a strategic move, we activated RESULTS volunteers whose members of Congress are on the committee to press for full funding.
-We also held a summer of action in response to a proposed $30 billion cut to SNAP in the House’s version of the Farm Bill.
+The agriculture appropriations subcommittee sets funding levels for WIC.
+In a strategic move, we activated RESULTS volunteers whose members of Congress are on the subcommittee to press for full funding.
+We also advocated against a proposed $30 billion cut to SNAP in the House’s version of the Farm Bill.
 RESULTS advocates with lived experience published op-eds that raised awareness of the programs’ beneficial impacts and the harm that would be done by the cuts.

 Congress approved full funding for WIC at the 11th hour, ensuring no one lost their support.
 The Farm Bill was never put to a floor vote, in part because of dissension by Republicans who believed the proposed cuts to SNAP were too large.